avetihon/js-llama-lists/README.md

-# JS-Barnyard MEAN Stack Single Page App
+# JS-Llama list MEAN Stack Single Page App

-To-do list for you, your girfrend, your friend and your dog.
+To-do list for you, your girfrend, your friend and your llama.
 Just download and install and you have a good application to start to do something.

 ## Installation
 1. Download the repository